UweKeim/ZetaLongPaths/README.md

             filePath.Length );
     }

+## Other libraries

+Beside this library, there are other libraries available for accessing longer paths:

+- [Long Path](http://bcl.codeplex.com/releases/view/42783) from the BCL CodePlex library.
+- [Delimon.Win32.IO Library](https://gallery.technet.microsoft.com/DelimonWin32IO-Library-V40-7ff6b16c) from the Microsoft TechNet Gallery.

+Personally, I've used none of thes libraries.
+When I started developing this library either none of the other libraries existed or I have poorly searched.

+According to user comments, the _Long Path_ library is rather restricted in terms of functionality; the _Delimon_ library is apparently much more powerful than my library.

 ## Summary

 This article quickly introduced a library to deal with long file names when accessing files and folders.